 During the mid 1970’s a small Christmas tree retail outlet was developed in Elveden Village.
 By 1991 there were in excess of 40,000 trees being sold annually and 1000 trees being sold just to the wholesale trade market.
 The two primary species grown are the Norway Spruce and Scots Pine.
 Elveden also supplies display trees nationwide for towns and city centres with trees up to 20metres.
 Many notable venues have an Elveden Christmas Tree as its centre piece including Sandringham House, St Paul’s Cathedral and more locally Ely Cathedral.

-Elveden war memorial next to the busy A.11 a major land mark for holiday makers to let them know they are in Suffolk.
+Elveden war memorial, next to the busy A11, is a major land mark for holiday makers to let them know they are in Suffolk.
 Commissioned by the Earl of Iveagh to commemorate the 48 men from Elveden, Icklingham and Eriswell who died in the First World War.
 It is situated at the point where the three parishes meet.
 It stands 113 feet high with a staircase inside with 148 steps and is the tallest war memorial in Suffolk and one of the tallest such memorials in Great Britain.